SPARe: Stacked Parallelism with Adaptive Reordering for Fault-Tolerant LLM Pretraining Systems with 100k+ GPUs: SPARe: Stacked Parallelism with Adaptive Reordering

 \subsection{Key Ideas of SPARe}

 Traditional replication requires the groups to compute all assigned data to collect all partial gradients.
 Key intuition behind SPARe is to replicate \emph{shards} of computation (data) instead of fully replicating each group, and stack them across parallelism so that all types of partial gradients are collectible \emph{before} computing all assigned data (stacks) at each group.
 Below are the key steps of SPARe of redundancy $r$: \begin{itemize}[leftmargin=*] \item From synchronous Data Parallelism introduced in Sec.~\ref{sec:syncDP}, replicate all $N$ types of data shards $\{ D_0, D_1, \cdots, D_{N-1}\}$ and stack them up to $r$ stacks with cyclic rotation across parallelism so that all types are present in every stack. \item At each training step, schedule gradient synchronization right after all types of shards are computed: aggregate partial gradients as soon as all types are collectible. \item To compute all types of shards within the minimal number of stacks at each training step, reorder the shard stack in each group accordingly to the failure accumulation. \end{itemize} In this way, redundant computation needed to mask failures can be kept down to be minimal at each training step.
+Also, the adaptive reordering changes only the supplier of each shard type, not the collected full gradient, hence leaves the optimizer state and the resulting update unchanged.
 With judicious scheduling of gradient synchronization and failure-adaptive reordering, SPARe needs to compute only $2\sim2.8$ stacks in average to collect all partial gradients at each training step even for high redundancies such as $r=20$, whereas traditional replication requires to finish computing all $r=20$ stacks amount of data in every training step.
+Operating entirely at the data-parallel layer, SPARe is agnostic to model architecture and inner parallelism topology.